-Despite the title of this post, this isn’t a heavy or depressing post.
-A few weeks ago I walked into work and got some sobering news that a co-worker had unexpectedly passed away over the weekend.
+This isn’t a heavy or depressing post.
+Honestly I never thought I’d write my own obituary wasn’t something I’d planned on doing but a few weeks ago I walked into work and got some sobering news that a co-worker had unexpectedly passed away over the weekend.
 She was young (early 30’s) and seemingly healthy.
 Her passing was a total shock to everyone, and it has scared the hell out of me.
 Inevitably I thought about my own mortality.

 I thought about how my obituary would read if I was the one that had unexpectedly died.
-Wrapping up someone’s life into a few lines of text always saddens me, but this time it got me thinking about how I’d like mine to read, so I decided to write my own obituary.
+Wrapping up someone’s life into a few lines of text always saddens me, but this time it got me thinking about how I’d like mine to read.
+So I decided to write my own obituary and figured it would be an interesting experience, and possibly fun as well.

-I hope* it goes something like this …
+I hope* mine reads something like this …

 Ty Roberts, our husband, Dad, son, brother, friend, blogger extraordinaire and lover of Qdoba finally kicked the bucket this past weekend at the ripe old age of 124.
 Ty passed away peacefully in his sleep after an evening of frivolity, surrounded by his closest family and friends.
 He was 124 years old (making this the year 2100).